Invariants of symplectic and orthogonal groups acting on $\text{GL}(n,{\mathbb C})$-modules: Decomposition of irreducible -modules over and

 \begin{proposition}\cite{HTW, K} Let $\lambda$ be a partition with at most $n/2$ parts.
 Then

 where the sum runs over all partitions $\mu$ and all even partitions $2\delta = (2\delta_1,\ldots, 2\delta_n)$. \end{proposition}

 When $\lambda$ has more than $n/2$ parts the above branching formula does not hold and we use again the modification rules from \cite{K}.
-A module $V^n_{[\mu]}$ of $\OO(2k)$ or $\OO(2k+1)$ and its corresponding representation are called inadmissible if $\mu = (p, \mu_2', \ldots, \mu_q')'$ and $p > k$, i.e., if the first column in the Young diagram of $\mu$ has more than $k$ boxes.
-For inadmissible $\OO(n)$-representations the following equivalence formula holds (see \cite{K}):
+The Young diagram of a parition $\mu = (p, \mu_2', \ldots, \mu_q')'$ is called inadmissible for $\OO(2k)$ or $\OO(2k+1)$ if $p > k$, i.e., if the first column in the Young diagram of $\mu$ has more than $k$ boxes.
+For such $\mu$, we regard the term $V^{n}_{[\mu]}$ as an element of the Grothendieck group of $\OO(n)$-modules using the following equivalence formula from \cite{K}:

 where the Young diagram of $\sigma$ is obtained from the Young diagram of $\mu$ by the removal of a continuous boundary hook of length $2p - n$ starting in the first column of $\mu$.
 Here again $x$ denotes the depth of the hook and $\varepsilon$ is the determinant of the matrix of the particular group element from $\OO(n)$ acting on $V^{n}_{\lambda}$.
 As before, we repeat the process of removal of a continuous boundary hook until we obtain an admissible Young diagram or until we obtain a configuration of boxes which is not a Young diagram.
 In the latter case we write zero in the branching formula.
 Using this modification rule and repeating the arguments in the proof of Proposition \ref{inadmissible reps} we obtain the following statement.